Serving Shelby County, Kentucky since 2008

 What YOU Can Do To Help Community Cats in Your Area

-- Assist in trapping community cats for sterilization and/or transporting to a vet or spay/neuter clinic.
-We have traps available for loan and our volunteers can demonstrate how the traps work.
-We can assist trapping those hard to catch cats.
+• Assist in trapping community cats for sterilization and/or transporting to a vet or spay/neuter clinic.

 If you have lost or found an animal or have to immediately surrender an animal please contact your county shelter/animal control.
 If you live in Shelby County contact the Shelby County Animal Shelter it is open Tues-Sat from 10-4 (502-633-0009) or the Shelby County Humane Society at 502-633-4033.
 Often they network to private rescues and adopters and save many lives.